Greece profile - Timeline

 2014 May - Anti-austerity, radical leftist Syriza coalition wins European election with 26.6% of the vote.

-2014 December - Parliament's failure to elect a new president sparks a political crisis.
-Early parliamentary elections set for 25 January 2015.
+2014 December - Parliament's failure to elect a new president sparks a political crisis and prompts early elections.